seclab-ucr/Patchlocator/README.md

 ## 0x0 preparation

+1. Environment Setup

+The scripts are based on python2.7.

+Pygments modules required. `sudo pip install Pygments` to install it.

+2. Input file

-Collect patch commits (manually or with the help of crawler) and store them in 'patchdic', which is used as input of 0x1
+patches info file: collect patch commits (manually or with the help of crawler) and store them in a file (eg, patches_info), which is used as input of 0x1.
+Patches info file should contains basic information of patches we want to locate.
+Specifically, in each line of patches file, there is a patch name (for example, CVE number), a corresponding repository name (for example, linux), and a corresponding commit number.
+We prepare an example file (./patches_info) which contains some CVEs in Android security bulletin.

-Download kernel repository, including:
+3. Download kernel repositories.

-1) The original reference kernel where the patch commit exists, for example, linux.
+1) The original reference kernels in patches info file, for example, linux.
 We can extract information of patch from it.

-2) The reference/target kernel where we need to locate/track the patch.
+2) The reference/target reposotory where we want to locate/track the patches.

+**Note**: Please set the repo paths in helper_zz.py get_repopath() function.
+With this function we can get the path to repository directory with the repo name.
+The repo names in get_repopath() shoud be consistent with the names in patches info file.

+4. Download target kernel snapshots (source code or binary inage) where we want to locate patches.

-3) (optional) the target source code snapshot/binary image.
+The target source code snapshot/binary image where we want to locate the patches.

-**Note**: Hardcode the repo paths in helper_zz.py get_repopath()

-## 0x1 repository target
+## 0x1 Locating patches in a repository branch.
-**required**: patchdic. patchdic should contains patch name (for example, CVE number), corresponding repository name (for example, linux), and corresponding commit number.
-We contain an example file which contains some CVEs in Android security bulletin.
+**required**: patches info file.
+It has been introduced in 0x0 section.

-`~/Patchlocator$ python Patchlocator.py [repo] [branch]`
+`~/Patchlocator$ python Patch_locator.py [repo] [branch] [patches info file]`

 - *repo*: target repo name.
-For example, [msm-4.9](https://source.codeaurora.org/quic/la/kernel/msm-4.9/)
+For example, [msm-4.9](https://source.codeaurora.org/quic/la/kernel/msm-4.9/).
+Note that the repo name should be
 - *branch*: target branch name.
 For example, kernel.lnx.4.9.r25-rel.
 From the tag "LA.UM.8.3.r1", we know it corresponds [snapdragon 845, Android 10](https://wiki.codeaurora.org/xwiki/bin/QAEP/release).
+- *patches info file*: Path to required patches info file mentioned above.

 **output**:
 ~/Patchlocator/output/upstreamresults/repo/branch.
-For example, output/upstreamresults/msm-4.9/kernel.lnx.4.9.r25-rel
+For example, output/upstreamresults/msm-4.9/kernel.lnx.4.9.r25-rel.
+It stores the results of patch locating.

+Here are some examples of lines in output file:

+1) CVE-2019-2287 f920e8539ff2 de6abb23dc05 (2019, 2, 22).

+CVE-2019-2287 is patched with commit f920e8539ff2, which is in the upstream of target branch.
+Then f920e8539ff2 is merged into target branch with the merge commit de6abb23dc05.
+The commit date of de6abb23dc05 is 2/22/2019, thus we think CVE-2019-2287 is patched in target branch (kernel.lnx.4.9.r25-rel) at 2/22/2019.

+2) CVE-2019-2328 None

+We don't find patch-related files of CVE-2019-2328 in the branch.

+3) CVE-2019-2331 [] []

+We find patch-related files of CVE-2019-2331 but we don't find the commit corresponding the patch in target branch.

-## 0x2 source code target
+## 0x2 Patch evolution tracker
-### step1: patch evolution in reference branch
-**required**: upstreamresults/repo/branch
+**required**: output/upstreamresults/repo/branch.
+It's the output file of 0x1.
+Thus 0x1 should be executed in advance.
+This file will be imported automatically thus the user doesn't need to set the path manually.

-`~/Patchlocator$ python Patchevolution.py [repo] [branch]`
+`~/Patchlocator$ python Patch_evolution.py [repo] [branch] [patches info file]`

 **output**:

-1)cve_functioncontent_[branch+]_pickle.
-For example. output/cve_functioncontent_kernel.lnx.4.9.r25-rel_pickle.

-Used as input of step2

-2)cve_commitelement_[branch+]_pickle.
-For example, output/cve_commitelement_kernel.lnx.4.9.r25-rel_pickle

-Used as input of 0x3
+Patch_evolution_[branch]_pickle.
+It's a file containing results of patch evolutions. (eg, output/Patch_evolution_kernel.lnx.4.9.r25-rel_pickle)

-### step2: match with target source code snapshot
+## 0x3.1 Locating patches in a source code snapshot

-**required**: cve_functioncontent_[branch+]_pickle
+If the target kernel is a source code snapshot, it tries to match each patched function  version (identified  by  the  patch evolution tracker) to the target function.

+**required**: output/Patch_evolution_[branch]_pickle file.
+It's the output file of 0x2.
+Thus 0x1, 0x2 should be executed in advance.
+This file will be imported automatically thus the user doesn't need to set the path manually.

-`~/Patchlocator$ python Patchmatcher_src.py [branch] [targetkernel]`
+`~/Patchlocator$ python Patch_matcher_src.py [branch] [targetkernel]`

 - *targetkernel*: path to target source code kernel

 **output**:

 [targetkernel]/matchresults where P means the related patch has been adopted, NE means the related patch has not been adopted and None means the patch-related function is not found in targetkernel.

-## 0x3 binary image target
+## 0x3.2 Locating patches in a binary image

-If the target kernel is a binary image, we need to make use of Fiber, please follow[E-Fiber](https://github.com/zhangzhenghsy/fiber-1/tree/E-Fiber).
+If the target kernel is a binary image, we need to make use of Fiber, please follow[E-Fiber](https://github.com/zhangzhenghsy/fiber-1/tree/E-Fiber) to install Fiber.
 To make things easier for users, we prepare a script (Fiberinput.py) to generate inputs of E-Fiber (reference source code/binary image,debug info...) as well as the corresponding E-Fiber commands.

-**required**: cve_commitelement_[branch+]_pickle
+**required**: Patch_evolution_[branch]_pickle file.
+It's the output file of 0x2.
+Thus 0x1, 0x2 should be executed in advance.
+This file will be imported automatically thus the user doesn't need to set the path manually.

 `~/Patchlocator$ python Fiberinput.py [repo] [branch] [targetkernel]`

 - *targetkernel*: path to target binary kernel. targetkernel/boot (binary image) is the binary image.

-**Note**: Hardcode [refsourcepath] [refkernelpath] [config] in Fiberinput.py
+**Note**: The user needs to set [refsourcepath] [refkernelpath] [config] in Fiberinput.py.
 - *refsourcepath*: directory where we want to store reference kernel source code.
 - *refkernelpath*: directory where we want to store reference kernel binary/symbol table/vmlinux/debuginfo.
 - *config*: the config file name when compiling reference kernel.
 For example, sdm845-perf.